Skip to main content

 How do Puzzle ratings work?

-• Conversely, if you solve a puzzle rated at 2500 with your 2000 puzzle rating, you’ll gain many points.
-If you get it wrong, you won’t lose much.
+• If you solve a puzzle rated 2500, you’ll gain many points.
+If you miss it, you won’t lose much.

 When a puzzle is first added, its rating is determined by who is able to solve it.
 After a set period, the puzzle’s rating becomes locked and does not change further.
 In some cases, if a puzzle’s rating is found to be inaccurate, Chess.com may adjust it to better reflect its difficulty.